 The Wilderness Trail

-Madeline Reid (The Institute of Modern Letters, Victoria University of Wellington, New Zealand)
+Grace Rodgers (The Institute of Modern Letters, Victoria University of Wellington, New Zealand)

 I met her at the Occidental the same day I meet Hokitika, a long, sprawling year later.
 She had ordered a plum cider and shaken out her eveningwear, sitting in an oriole glow.
 It had been raining.
 That December drag of white, moody skies that made her cheeks faint and weathered.
 Mine are weathered now too.
 Only I’m not in Auckland anymore.
 I’m perched at Hokitika, ready to ride the wilderness, and there is a vast strangeness about that dated anniversary, and about this strange land.